Merry Market

 There’s nothing like the city this time of year — the lights, the people, the energy.
 Also the traffic, the walking, the lines.
 No worries!
 Philadelphia’s authentic German Christmas Village provides all the seasonal fun and vibes in one easy location with on-site parking and robust SEPTA service.

-Philadelphia’s authentic German Christmas Village has returned to Love Park and the City Hall Courtyard for it’s 14th exciting season.
-The Village attracts over 60 vendors and thousands of visitors each year to the iconic wooden stands to shop for gifts, jewelry, decorations, holiday ornaments, and more.
+Philadelphia’s Christmas Village has returned to Love Park and the City Hall Courtyard for it’s 17th exciting season.
+The Village attracts over 100 local vendors and thousands of visitors each year to the iconic wooden stands to shop for gifts, jewelry, fashion, decorations, holiday ornaments, and more.
+Admission is free for all ages!
+Even better, the streets surrounding this immersive event also get into the seasonal spirit, so you’ll find Holiday cheer at every turn.

-So many food and drink options too: wine, cheese, chocolate, beverages, and authentic German and Eastern European treats.
+So many food and drink options!
+Wine, cheese, chocolate, beverages, and authentic German and Eastern European treats and delicacies — even vegan specialties.
 As a food blogger, you know I had to try all this great local cuisine with an Old World spin.
 Here are some of my favorite new and returning options at this year’s Christmas Village (open until December 24th).

-Other food vendors scattered around the park and City Hall will be selling honeys, pickles and kimchi, bao buns, hot sauces, and bacon jams.
+You’ll also discover various vendors selling wines and spirits to gift, bring to a holiday party, or enjoy yourself.
+Mazza Wines, from Erie, PA, is offering mulled wine (both red and white), plus honey mead.
+Other take-home artisan food vendors scattered around the park and City Hall sell honeys, pickles and kimchi, bao buns, hot sauces, and bacon jams.
 These offerings are usually homemade and can serve as unique, thoughtful gifts for those in your life.

 Christmas in Philadelphia is an amazing time, and has a lot to offer in the holiday department.
 If you’re looking for something to do (and something to eat) to get yourself in the holiday mood, look no further than Center City!